Our local groups in England, Wales and Northern Ireland

 Friends of the Earth Scotland was launched in 1978.

 It campaigns independently from Friends of the Earth England, Wales and Northern Ireland.
 But we're both members of the same environmental community.
 And we're both campaigning for a world where everyone can enjoy a healthy environment without exceeding their fair share of the planet’s resources.

 Friends of the Earth is well placed to tackle the global environmental crisis.
-We are part of an international community covering 75 countries – from Norway to Australia, from South Korea to Colombia.
-It encompasses around 5,000 local activist groups spanning every continent.
+We are part of an international community covering 74 countries – from Norway to Australia, from South Korea to Colombia.
+The network encompasses around 5,000 local activist groups spanning every continent.

 As you can imagine, the diversity within our community is massive.
 Our member groups are unique in many ways – from the campaigns they run to the resources they have, to the risks they face.
 But we all share the same dream of an equal and sustainable world.